sourcegraph/handbook/content/product/index.md

 ## Roadmap

-The roadmap for the product organization as well as individual teams can be found on the [Sourcegraph direction page](../direction/index.md).
+The product strategy for the company as well as individual teams can be found on the [Sourcegraph strategy page](../company/strategy/index.md), and contains where we're headed as well as what we're working on next.
+There is also an (internal only) [roadmap presentation](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) available.

 ## Metrics